How to invest this election year

 It’s easy to get caught up in the emotion of an election and let the temptation to react take over quickly.
 Leaders of our nation do set the direction for how the government will align or pull away from the principles you believe impact the economy.
 This can’t be ignored.
 But don’t let the short-term worry (how markets will react tomorrow) become more important than the long-term possibilities.

-One final comment: wise King Solomon had a proverb: “The lazy person claims, ‘There’s a lion out there!
-If I go outside, I might be killed!’ ” (Proverbs 22:13).
-There’s a difference between avoiding danger because it’s prudent and avoiding danger because it’s the easiest thing to do.
-However you invest, make sure that your decisions are based on thoughtful reflection and not on what feels easiest to do in the moment.
+One final comment: wise King Solomon had a proverb, “The lazy person claims, ‘There’s a lion out there!
+If I go outside, I might be killed!’ ” (Proverbs 22:13). ).
+Sometimes it’s just easier to think about all the possible threats out there and do nothing.
+Are theoretical dangers keeping you from doing the right thing with your finances?

 Do you need your own personal investment plan based on timeless principles?
 Contact our Wealth Advisors today to schedule a consultation.